 We hope this article inspires everyone to become interested in these works and to learn more about these fascinating languages.
 Carmenta Latin School aims to generate awareness toward preserving them and to increase the number of scholars studying them.

 André Bastos Gurgel, OAB (Order of Attorneys of Brazil), Academic Advisor for the Carmenta Online Latin School, is a life-long student of both modern and ancient languages.
 Mr. Gurgel is fluent in English, Portuguese, Latin, Mandarin, Spanish, French, Italian, and German and has a working knowledge of Danish, Hebrew, Ancient Greek, and Sanskrit.
 He has also worked as a tutor and teacher in a number of languages.
 Mr. Gurgel has been instrumental in expanding the Carmenta Online Latin School’s presence in a variety of social media.

 Click here to read Mr. Gurgel’s full profile.

 Prof. John Priest graduated from University College London with a B.A.
 Hons. in Classical Greek and Latin, with Comparative Philology.
 He also earned a Cert.
 Min.
 (HMCO) from Harris Manchester College at Oxford.
-In his spare time, he studies the history and literature of the Celtic languages and their dialects.
-Prof. Priest currently tutors Latin, Ancient Greek, French, Italian, Scottish Gaelic, Irish Gaelic and Welsh for Carmenta Online PhD Tutors.
+Prof. Priest currently tutors Latin for Carmenta Online Latin Tutors.